Flu: Prevention, Treatment and When to Seek Medical Care

 Or cough or sneeze into your upper sleeve, not your hands.

-Clean your hands often with soap and water or alcohol-based hand cleaners, especially after a cough or sneeze.
+- Clean your hands and under your nails often with soap and water or alcohol-based hand cleaners, especially after a cough or sneeze.

 Symptoms of the flu